Certain types of cancer, as well as its treatment, can damage your bladder. Here’s what you need to know to assess your risk for problems.

 Bladder fibrosis can be diagnosed by ultrasound or a test where your doctor looks into your bladder with a thin, lighted tube (cytoscopy).

 Bladder cancer is a rare type of secondary cancer that can occur in people at risk for bladder problems.
 The most common symptom is blood in the urine.
 Other symptoms include an urgent or frequent need to urinate.
-Pain over the bladder, in the genital area, or in the bones may occur in people with advanced bladder cancer.
+Pain in the genital area or in the bones may occur in people with advanced bladder cancer.

 Should I Be Screened for Bladder Problems?